ljoonal/CVR-Plugins/README.md

 ```

 It's still under heavy development, I'd suggest others don't rely on it yet, as I'm trying to figure out what are the most useful & required abstractions.

+## Mods under consideration

+- Make the menu follow the local player/camera.
+- Add local metadata to other players.
+Nicknames/notes/profile picture replacements even perhaps?
+- Nameplate overdraw, basically draw nameplates over everything else.
+- Give the user more details about why a prop was filtered.
+Maybe avatars too, but lesser priority because the tags are already visible in the menus.
+- Teleportation to another player or some other good way to be able to find & get to them in a huge world.

 ## Building